Project Structure

 Note on terminology

-We tend to mean "package workspace (opens in a new tab)" when we mention 'workspace', as defined by Vercel in their glossary:
+We tend to mean package workspace when we mention ‘workspace’, as defined by Vercel in their glossary:

 “A collection of files and directories that are grouped together based on a common purpose.
 Types of packages include libraries, applications, services, and development tools.”